Gallery + Shop

 Do I need a ticket to visit the building or exhibition?

-Programs, events, and certain tours require tickets, as well.
+Timed tickets are no longer required to visit the galleries, shop, or cafe, but all visitors should check in at the front desk.
+Programs, events, and certain tours do require tickets.
 Check the specific event page for more information.

 Do I need a ticket to attend a program?

-I have a timed ticket for a public program.
+I have a ticket for a public program.
 What time should I arrive?

 Do children require ticket?